- Length:20 pages (3850 words)

-This casual employment contract covers all legal requirements for information to be given to an employee.
-It is a superb framework for fair and full protection of the employer and compliance with organisational requirements.
+The document is a superb framework for fair and full protection of the employer and compliance with legal and organisational requirements.
 Use of plain English makes editing easy and allows it to be understood by all parties.

 When to use this casual work contract

-- for any new casual employee;
+- for any new casual employee

-- to replace your existing contracts which may be out of date;
+- to replace your existing contracts, which may be out of date

-- for any level of employee, though most appropriate to junior and mid-level staff;
+- for any level of employee, though most appropriate to junior and mid-level staff

-- for organisations of any type: companies, charities, trusts, partnerships, governmental organisations and others.
+- for organisations of any type: companies, charities, trusts, partnerships, governmental organisations and others

-- Casual work contract complying with current law;
+- Casual work contract complying with current law

-- All standard terms for a principal statement;
+- All standard terms for a principal statement

-- Structured so as to minimise the administrative burden of legal compliance.
+- Structured so as to minimise the administrative burden of legal compliance

 The casual work contract includes the following paragraphs:

-- Start and continuity;
+- Start and continuity

-- Trial period (also called a probation period);
+- Probationary period (also called trial period)

-- Job title and description;
+- Job title and description

-- Place of work;
+- Place of work

-- Hours of work;
+- Hours of work

-- Leave for holidays and other reasons;
+- Leave for holidays and other reasons

-- Sickness and sick pay;
+- Sickness and sick pay

-- Other business and employment;
+- Other business and employment

-- No competition;
+- No competition

-- Intellectual property;
+- Intellectual property

-- Collective agreements;
+- Collective agreements

-- Staff handbook and company policies;
+- Staff handbook and company policies

-- Disciplinary and grievance procedures;
+- Disciplinary and grievance procedures

-- Procedure after termination;
+- Procedure after termination

-- Summary termination;
+- Summary termination

-- Reconstruction or amalgamation;
+- Reconstruction or amalgamation

-- Data protection;
+- Data protection

-- Severance and invalidity.
+- Severance and invalidity

 A contract, written or verbal is made as soon as the employee accepts a job offer.
 So as to minimise future misunderstandings, we recommend providing a written contract with the offer letter, so that the employee can return an acceptance letter with a signed copy of the contract.